 Caravans like cars require regular servicing.
 This will ensure you have a trouble free and enjoyable holiday.
 Regular maintenance will also keep your unit in first class condition, thereby adding to the resale value or trade-in price.
 Your caravan represents a considerable outlay on your part and it is in your own interest to make sure it is always in top condition.
 Dave Benson Caravans offer a full range of both servicing and repair / alteration services to ensure you get maximum enjoyment from your RV.

 Caravan Park Amenities

 Today’s caravan parks offer all the amenities you will need for an enjoyable holiday.
-Usually they are situated on prime real estate and some offer magnificent ocean views, whilst others offer the peace and tranquillity of a rural setting.
+Usually they are situated on prime real estate and some offer magnificent ocean views, whilst others offer the peace and tranquility of a rural setting.
 Best of all, they offer companionship and friendship – you need never be lonely in a caravan park.